 Like humans and dogs, cats are subject to allergies.
 With dogs, the symptoms of allergies can be a little easier to interpret.
-They may excessively itch, whine, and do anything they can to let you know that they are in some sort of discomfort.
+They may excessively itch, whine, and do anything they can to let you know that they are in some discomfort.
 Cats, as we know, can be a little harder to read.
-They tend to be more independent, stubborn, and will often hide their discomforts, leading some cat owners to miss the allergy signs all together.
+They tend to be more independent, stubborn and will often hide their discomforts, leading some cat owners to miss the allergy signs altogether.

 What can we do to help our feline friends with their allergies?
 What are the most common cat allergies?

 Cats tend to have allergic reactions to the same things that dogs and even humans do.
 We can essentially break cat allergies into four classifications: Environmental allergies, flea allergies, food allergies, and atopic dermatitis.

 Environmental allergies are something we can all relate to pollen, grass, mold, cigarette smoke, cleaning products, and even your mother’s perfume.
 As the name suggests, these allergies can be thought of as anything in your cats’ current environment that has caused a reaction.